-For the three months ended March 31, 2018, compared to the same period in 2017, the increase in net cash flows provided by investing activities was primarily due to the increase in net proceeds from the sales of marketable securities primarily due to the sale of securities in preparation for the repatriation of our long-term marketable securities previously held in foreign jurisdictions and the \$795.2 million payment made to license Forward Pharma's intellectual property, including Forward Pharma's intellectual property related to TECFIDERA, in the first quarter of 2017.
-These amounts were partially offset by an increase in contingent payments made to former shareholders of Fumapharm AG and holders of their rights.
+For the six months ended June 30, 2018, compared to the same period in 2017, the increase in net cash flows provided by investing activities was primarily due to an increase in net proceeds of marketable securities and the \$795.2 million payment made to license Forward Pharma's intellectual property, including Forward Pharma's intellectual property related to TECFIDERA, in the first quarter of 2017.
+This increase was partially offset by the \$462.9 million payment made to Ionis reflecting the fair value of the common stock purchased upon the closing of our new ten-year collaboration and an increase in contingent payments made to former shareholders of Fumapharm AG and holders of their rights.